Novia-RDI-Seafaring/FMUiL/examples/Watertanksystem/README.md

 ```
 uv run fmuil -d "examples\Watertanksystem" run "exp1_water_tank.yaml"
 ```
-The `.log` file is in `.csv` format and the results are easy to plot.
+The `Values` file, found in: `logs/timestamp/Water level control/`  is in `.csv` format and the results are easy to plot.
 In this particular scenario they should look something like this:
 <p align="center">
 <img src="../../public/ExamplePlot.png" alt="OPCUA-FMU" width="500">
 </p>